Director General, Department for Transport

 Policy Leaders Fellow, Centre for Science and Policy

-Scott McPherson is Director General of the Crime, Policing and Fire Group, role which he took up in November 2017.
+Scott McPherson is leading a review of models to radically reduce the cost and time of transport investment projects.
+Previously, Scott was Director General of the Crime, Policing and Fire Group in the Home Office, a role which he took up in November 2017.
 CPFG is responsible for a wide of range of policies to keep our citizens safe by cutting crime and protecting the vulnerable, as well as reforming both the police and fire & rescue services.

 Before joining MOJ Scott was Portfolio Director at the Department of Energy and Climate Change, with responsibility for strengthening the management of DECC’s £100 billion portfolio of projects and programmes.
 He was previously Head of Home Affairs in the Cabinet Secretariat where he advised the Prime Minster and Deputy Prime Minister on policies ranging from crime & justice to devolution & constitutional reform.
 Scott’s earlier career was primarily in the Department for Transport and included work on international aviation, London Underground, and climate change, plus over two years as Principal Private Secretary to the Secretary of State.
 Scott studied Philosophy, Politics and Economics at the University of Oxford and has an MBA from London Business School.